Annamarie2019/ExampleDApps/README.md

 For each example, enter:

-- `local` or `testnet` (for both the test and the deploy steps)
+- `local` or `testnet` for both the test and the deploy steps, except for deposit-address and send-token, which you run on testnet.

-\[Editor: Should they run local for everything, except `deposit-address` and `send-token`?
-(If so, I could enter for them and point out to use testnet only for transactions.)
-If not, what are the criteria for choosing?
-Is there a default?]

 - `source-chain` and `destination-chain`